 It provides statutory guidance and non-statutory advice to help practitioners complete the EYFS profile and make accurate judgements about each child’s attainment.
-The guidance has also been aligned with the 2019 teacher assessment guidance for key stage 1 and key stage 2.
+The guidance has also been aligned with the 2019 teacher assessment guidance for KS1 and KS2.

 Multiplication tables check: update and assessment framework

-The STA has published information for primary schools about the development of the multiplication tables check (MTC) to be administered to year 4 pupils from the 2019/20 academic year onwards.
+The STA has published information for primary schools about the development of the multiplication tables check (MTC) to be administered to year 4 pupils from the 2019-20 academic year onward.

 The MTC assessment framework is now available.
 It provides details on the assessment specification for the multiplication tables check, including the purpose, format, content and cognitive demand of the check.